- Total access for persons with disabilities

-But the Biosphère holds even more surprises!
-An initiative to mark Montréal’s 375th anniversary, Canada’s 150th and the Expo’s 50th anniversary, the Biosphère was outfitted with a striking, energy-efficient lighting display: come nightfall, the dome lights up, its colours changing with the seasons, and will continue to do so until 2037.
+Erected in a beautiful natural oasis, the Biosphère not only offers breathtaking views of downtown Montréal and the St. Lawrence River, but holds a few other surprises, too.
+An initiative to mark Montréal’s 375th anniversary, Canada’s 150th and the Expo’s 50th anniversary in 2017, the Biosphère was outfitted with a striking, energy-efficient lighting display: come nightfall, the dome lights up, its colours changing with the seasons.